-ETS now offers a remotely proctored GRE General Test to provide students additional testing options that will continue even after the COVID-19 pandemic.
-The remotely proctored test has the same content, format, and testing limits as the in-person GRE.
+To accommodate students during and after the COVID-19 pandemic, ETS now offers a remotely proctored GRE General Test.
+This test has the same content, format, and testing limits as the in-person GRE.

 The GRE (Graduate Record Examinations) is a standardized entrance exam that can be submitted for application to many graduate schools, including master’s degree and doctorate programs, most business schools, and some law schools.
 As such, it is the most versatile graduate-level standardized test.
-In most countries, the official test is administered on computers.
-The GRE has three main sections: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
+The GRE General Test is administered on computers and has three main sections: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.

 Note that GRE Subject Tests are not the same as the GRE General Test.
-GRE Subject Tests (offered in Biology, Chemistry, Literature and English, Mathematics, Physics, and Psychology) are required by certain specialized graduate programs.
+GRE Subject Tests (offered in Chemistry, Mathematics, Physics, and Psychology) are required by certain specialized graduate programs.

 Some students find that they are naturally suited to perform better on the GRE, while others find that they generally perform better on the GMAT.
 Both tests include Quantitative, Verbal, and Analytical Writing sections.
 Some of the content and the question types are different.
 For example, the GMAT tests grammar, while the GRE tests vocabulary.